wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;It cannot be so bad!
 I exist in your world as you exist in mine.

 **M:**&ensp;You have no evidence of my world.
-You are completely wrapped up in the world of your own making.
+You are completely wrapped up in the world of your own makeïng.

 **Q:**&ensp;I see.
 Completely, but — hopelessly?